VIPQualityPost/ayab-desktop-m1/README.md

 ### macOS

+* If on Apple Silicon (M1 & M2 chips)*
+    You should install the development environment and tools under the x86_64 architecture.
+Because the native arch for Apple silicon is arm64, you need to tell the terminal that it should install the 'Rosetta2' versions of packages.
+Before installing anything via homebrew, find the Terminal application in your Applications folder (under Utilities), then right click, `Get Info`, and check the box to `Open using Rosetta`.
+After running this, open the terminal and check that it works by entering 'arch'.
+This should return `i386`.

 You need Python 3.5.3 and PyQt5.
 For Python I would recommend `pyenv`
 You can install it using Homebrew